maharmstone/btrfs/README.md

 name of your Windows SID (e.g. S-1-5-21-1379886684-2432464051-424789967-1001), and the value of your Linux uid (e.g. 1000).
 It will take effect next time the driver is loaded.

+You can find your current SID by running `wmic useraccount get name,sid`.

 Similarly, the group mappings are stored in under GroupMappings.
 The default entry maps Windows' Users group to gid 100, which is usually "users" on Linux.